 Personally, after travelling with our pet in Germany a few times, I prefer a holiday home over hotels for several reasons.

 One of the major ones is that we travel with a cat.
-He might be a travelling kitty he’s still a lazy bug! 😉 Cats need several hours of sleep each day, so it is not practical to take him out for a full day of sightseeing.
+He might be a travelling kitty he’s still a lazy bug! 😉 Cats need several hours of sleep each day, so it is not practical to take them out for a full day of sightseeing.
 Simply too stressful for a cat.
 Instead, he accompanies us for shorter trips lasting just a few hours.

 But I digress.
-Now back to the reasons for choosing a holiday home over a hotel room when you travel with pets in Germany.
+Now back to the reasons for choosing a pet-friendly holiday home over a hotel room when you travel with pets in Germany.

 - They tend to be larger than a typical hotel room.
-We have almost always stayed at a holiday home or an Airbnb when we went on a holiday with our cat.
-These homes have at least two rooms, balcony and windows where our kitty has enough space to run around, sleep and play or look at the world outside.
+We have almost always stayed at a pet-friendly holiday home or an Airbnb when we went on a holiday with our cat.
+These accommodations have at least two rooms, a balcony and windows where our kitty has enough space to run around, sleep and play or look at the world outside.
 Sure there are junior and family suites at most hotels but it does not beat having an actual apartment or a home.

 Whether holidays at the North Sea or the Baltic Sea, in the low mountain ranges or at the lakes around Brandenburg, there are numerous possibilities to spend a wonderful holiday with pets in Germany.

 You can plan your holiday with pets in Germany almost anywhere.
 Weekend city trips in Berlin, Munich or Hamburg or a scenic hike in the Alps, calm lakeside holiday in South Germany or the Baltic Sea coast.
 You basically have a choice of almost 3000-holiday homes at your disposal.

 Let’s take a look at some dog-friendly holiday destinations in Germany and everything you should know before hitting the road with your doggo/ kitty.